Jacob-Friesen/obscurejs/README.md

 * [invert.js](https://obscurejavascript.tumblr.com/post/185321443369/switching-keys-and-values-in-javascript): Inverting keys and values for dual purpose lookup objects.
 * [mapObject.js](https://obscurejavascript.tumblr.com/post/186286482043/mapping-objects-in-javascript): The various ways of mapping JavaScript objects.
 * [metaClass.js](https://obscurejavascript.tumblr.com/post/186611899759/metaprogramming-classes-in-javascript): How to automate the construction of JS classes.
+* [replayFunction.js](#): How to recall functions with the last arguments without external variables or libraries.
 * [spreadArrayAdditions.js](https://obscurejavascript.tumblr.com/post/188027834126/array-insertions-with-the-spread-operator): Merging arrays with the spread operator.
 * [strict.js](http://obscurejavascript.tumblr.com/post/183679265125/should-use-strict-be-used-everywhere): An example of why adding 'use strict' to legacy code can cause bugs.
 * [stringRepeat.js](http://obscurejavascript.tumblr.com/post/181761146545/string-repeat-in-javascript): How `String.repeat` can be used to easily create nicely formatted console messages.